Best Sales Automation Software: Tools That Actually Work

 Reply: Multi-Channel Automation Platform

-Start with Reply if you need coordinated outreach across email, LinkedIn, and phone.
+Start with Reply if coordinated outreach across email, LinkedIn, and phone is the actual problem you're solving.

 Clay: Data Enrichment and Workflow Automation

-Try Clay if you need sophisticated lead enrichment and data workflows before outreach.
+Try Clay if enrichment and workflow automation are the missing layer before your outreach.

 Lemlist: Personalization-Focused Email Platform